D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 ## Plan <!-- NOUN -->
 - Display name: Plan
 - Parent class: [ContextualData](#ContextualData)
+- Description:
+A plan is a description of the actions that shall be undertaken to reach an objective
 - Definition set: ContextualData
 ## OperationalPlan <!-- NOUN -->
 - Display name: Operational Plan
 - Parent class: [Plan](#Plan)
+- Description:
+An operational plan is the day-to-day list of activities that shall be performed to contruct a well.
 - Definition set: ContextualData
 - Examples:
 ``` dwis operationalPlan_0